wenewzhang/mixin_labs-python-bot/README3.md

-# How to create a Bitcoin wallet based on Mixin Network API
+# Python Bitcoin tutorial based on Mixin Network: How to create a Bitcoin wallet
 We have created a bot to [echo message](https://github.com/wenewzhang/mixin_labs-python-bot/blob/master/README.md) and [echo Bitcoin](https://github.com/wenewzhang/mixin_labs-python-bot/blob/master/README2.md).

 # What you will learn from this chapter